MCP Control Plane for Orcho Runs

 | decide | phase_handoff_decide · delivery_decide | Writes a decision artifact; never spawns. |

-Section titled “Four capabilities, one lifecycle”Run lifecycle and state transitions are deliberately separate concerns.
+Section titled “Seven capabilities, one lifecycle”Run lifecycle and state transitions are deliberately separate concerns.

 orcho_run_start, orcho_run_resume, and orcho_run_cancel drive